lsst-sqre/phalanx/docs/applications/argo-cd/notes.rst

 Argo CD architecture and notes
 ##############################

-`Argo CD`_ is the software that manages all Kubernetes resources in a deployment of the Rubin Science Platform.
-It is itself a set of Kubernetes resources and running pods managed with `Helm`_.
-Argo CD cannot manage and upgrade itself, so it periodically should be upgraded manually.

 Argo CD is installed and bootstrapped as part of the cluster creation process.
 The UI is exposed on the ``/argo-cd`` route for the Science Platform.

 Unlike other resources on the Science Platform, it is not protected by Gafaelfawr.
 See :doc:`authentication`